Political Participation

 Alabama VRA

-These barriers have increased in recent years, with restrictive voting policies enacted across the country and Supreme Court decisions such as in Shelby County v.
+These barriers have increased in recent years as states have enacted restrictive voting policies across the country and since the Supreme Court decisions in cases including Shelby County v.
 Holder and Brnovich v.
-DNC that upended or eroded essential protections of the Voting Rights Act of 1965.
+DNC, which upended or eroded essential protections of the Voting Rights Act of 1965.

-State VRAs provide essential protections to promote fair participation and build a democracy that works for all.
+State VRAs provide essential protections to promote fair participation and build a democracy that works for all, which is more critical now than ever.
 By enforcing comprehensive, clear standards, State VRAs prevent discrimination and expand opportunities to people disproportionately impacted by voter suppression.

 State Voting Rights Acts: Explained